The Challenge

 Homelessness is a complex, life-threatening problem.
 It can be solved — but only if systems are designed to continually reduce and end it.

-Homelessness is a mirror.
-It reflects our nation’s living history of racism. / Created by the National Racial Equity Working Group/ Design by Eido
+Homelessness is a mirror of the flaws in our system. / Created by the National Racial Equity Working Group/ Design by Eido

-By every meaningful measure, homelessness is a problem that proves to be more costly to ignore than to solve.
-An estimated 500,000 people are experiencing homelessness on any given night.
-Homelessness is among the most visible and harmful manifestations of racism in our society, disproportionately impacting Black and Native Americans.
-For our most vulnerable neighbors, homelessness is a matter of life and death.
-People experiencing homelessness die 17 years earlier than those who are housed.
+By every meaningful measure, homelessness is more expensive to ignore than to solve.
+Today, an estimated 770,000 people are experiencing homelessness on any given night.
+Homelessness disproportionately impacts Black and Native Americans and for our most vulnerable neighbors, it is a matter of life and death — people experiencing homelessness die 17 years earlier than those who are housed.

 People who suffer from long-term homelessness are also more likely to be ensnared within the criminal justice system and use emergency health services, which can add up to an average of $35,000 a year.